creativecreatorormaybenot/clock/README.md

 ## TODO

+* Fix position of minute and second hand.

 * Add shadows like [shown here](https://twitter.com/FlutterDev/status/1136312503397421058?s=20) at the beginning for all hands.

 * Add wave animation to background.